shijoshaji/myBlogAtHashnode/cl2vizrqb02ldt4nv6ur8g4q5.md

 Lets remove unwanted code which was generated from previous step

-1. Go to this file and remove the entire content: `src\app\app.component.html`
+1. Go to the file `src\app\app.component.html` and remove the entire content

-1. Lets create a simple div in the file
+1. Lets create a simple div in the file.
 ```
 <div>Weather App code</div>
 ```

-1. Open VS code terminal and type this below command, you must be able to see you app still runs fine
+1. Open VS code terminal and type this below command, you must be able to see you app still runs fine.
 ```
 ng serve --open
 ```

-## Design CSS part of APP
+## Lets design CSS part of App
 Our app design will have 2 parts

-- Upper Data - Holds the city name and main temperature
+- *Upper Data* - Holds the city name and main temperature
-- Lower Data - Holds additional data like humidity, wind etc
+- *Lower Data* - Holds additional data like humidity, wind etc

 So lets design the CSS part first, go to file `src\styles.css` and add below code